Kingsville, Ontario: Attractions

 Kingsville is home to the Jack Miner Bird Sanctuary.
 Jack Miner was awarded The Order of the British Empire (OBE) for his achievements in conservation in the British Empire.
 It was awarded June 23, 1943, by King George VI, as King of Canada.
 Jack Miner is considered "the father of the conservation movement on the continent".

 Kingsville is home to Colasanti's Tropical Gardens which attracts people from all over Ontario.
 The gardens have many varieties of tropical plants and animals.

-Kingsville is also home to the Kingsville Folk Festival which is directed by Michelle Law.
-It began in early August 2014 and hopes to continue each year with headliners such as Bruce Cockburn.
+Kingsville is also home to the Kingsville Music Festival, organized by the Kingsville Music Society.
+It began in early August 2014 and has continued each year with headliners such as Bruce Cockburn, Ashley MacIsaac, Steven Page, and Kathleen Edwards.

 Sports

 Kingsville was, for 26 years, the home town of the Great Lakes Jr. C team Kingsville Comets.
 The team was sold and moved to Amherstburg in 2013, becoming the Amherstburg Admirals.
 The town was among the top 5 places in Canada chosen for CBC's Kraft Hockeyville 2008, and finished in 2nd place in the competition with over 1.5 million votes.

 In 2015, the Kingsville Kings were formed and added to the South Conference of the Greater Metro Junior A Hockey League.
 They play out of the Kingsville Arena Complex.

 After playing a neutral site game in Kingsville during the 2016–17 season, the St. Clair Shores Fighting Saints of the Federal Hockey League relocated to Kingsville for the 2017–18 season as the North Shore Knights.
 The team played most of its home games out of the Kingsville Arena Complex with a few other neutral site home games in various cities in Ontario and Quebec.
 After cancelling several games during the season, the Knights were not listed as an FHL member the following season.

-Team Canada women's ice hockey player Meghan Agosta is from the Ruthven community in Kingsville.
-Agosta scored a hat trick on her birthday during the 2006 Winter Olympic games in Turin Italy.

-Former major league baseball pitcher, Paul Quantrill, although born in London, Ontario, grew up in Kingsville.

 Education

-Kingsville has three elementary schools, Kingsville Public School, Jack Miner Public School and St. John de Brebeuf Catholic Elementary School.
+Kingsville has two schools: Erie Migration District School and St. John de Brebeuf Catholic Elementary School.

-A fourth school, Ruthven Public School, was closed in the summer of 2013 due to overall declining enrollment.
-Students from Ruthven were assigned to Jack Miner Public School.

-Kingsville District High School has a student population of 656.
+Erie Migration District School, which opened in September 2024, consolidated the student populations of three of Kingsville’s public schools—Jack Miner Public School (which had previously absorbed Ruthven Public School in 2013), Kingsville Public School, and Kingsville District High School.
+All three predecessor schools closed in June 2024.